Ako me pogledneš vo oči: Background

 The album's songs were mostly written by Phoebus and arranged by Manolis Vlachos.
-The Serbian lyrics were written by Marina Tucaković, while Miodrag Vrčakovski was the songwriter for the Macedonian versions.
+The Serbo-Croatian lyrics were written by Marina Tucaković, while Miodrag Vrčakovski was the songwriter for the Macedonian versions.

 It also features Esma Redžepova and Harem III.

 Promotion

-The Macedonian version of the album, written by Phoebus, Miodrag Vrčakovski, and Marina Tucaković, as well as the arranger Manolis Vlachos, was released by the end of October 2002.
-His third album was also released for the Serbia and Montenegro's market by BK Sound, and had its promotion in Bosnia and Herzegovina, as well as Bulgaria (under the label of Bulgarian Music Company BMK).
+The Macedonian version of the album, written by Phoebus, Vrčakovski, and Tucaković, as well as the arranger Vlachos, was released by the end of October 2002.
+His third album was also released for FR Yugoslavia's market by BK Sound, and had its promotion in Bosnia and Herzegovina, as well as Bulgaria (under the label of Bulgarian Music Company BMK).